ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

   - `timerSpec` (required when `on` is set to `timer`) This configuration is used on conjunction with the `timer` trigger.
 Please see below for details.

 #### Page visible trigger (`"on": "visible"`)
 Use this configuration to fire a request when the page becomes visible.
 The firing of this trigger can be configured using `visibilitySpec`.
+If multiple properties are specified, they must all be true in order for a request to fire.
 Configuration properties supported in `visibilitySpec` are:
   - `selector` This property can be used to specify the element to which all the `visibilitySpec` conditions apply.
   - `continuousTimeMin` and `continuousTimeMax` These properties indicate that a request should be fired when (any part of) an element has been within the viewport for a continuous amount of time that is between the minimum and maximum specified times.
 The times are expressed in milliseconds.
   - `totalTimeMin` and `totalTimeMax` These properties indicate that a request should be fired when (any part of) an element has been within the viewport for a total amount of time that is between the minimum and maximum specified times.
 The times are expressed in milliseconds.